hpccsystems-solutions-lab/EntertainmentData/README.md

 [MusicMoz - Releases](https://musicmoz.org)

 ## Challenge
-For each of the Dataset above, there are challenge questions shown here.
+For each of the datasets above, there are challenge questions shown here.

 Challenge Rules:
 1. Make sure that your solutions are identified to the judges by workunit number and Owner.
 Your Owner name should be your team name (or individual name if tackling the challenge solo).